 There’s a lot of debate around the differences and similarities between welding oxygen and medical oxygen.
 But there’s a bit of misinformation going around the topic.

 Is welding oxygen the same as medical oxygen?
 Both gases differ by the grade of oxygen.
-The medical-grade oxygen used to have 99.5% oxygen with more purity than the welding grade (99.2%).
+The medical-grade oxygen has 99.5% oxygen with more purity than the welding grade (99.2%).
 It’s used to assess human breathing and legally you must have a prescription in order to buy medical oxygen.

 First, let’s agree on some definitions and clear up misunderstandings.